nepenth/knowledge-base/README.md

 ### Monitoring Tools <a name="monitoring-tools"></a>
-**Monitoring Tools:** Essential software for tracking system health, performance metrics, and issues in real-time, with a focus on self-hosted solutions for custom deployment and control.
+"Monitoring Tools: Essential for tracking performance, health, and availability in your infrastructure, categorized into Self-Hosted Monitoring for customizable, on-premise solutions."

-(Character count: 158)
+(Word count: 24)
 *Subcategories: Self Hosted Monitoring*
 *Items: 2*